 Slipped Upper Femoral Epiphysis

-Slipped upper femoral epiphysis (SUFE) is also known as slipped capital femoral epiphysis (SCFE).
-It is where the head of the femur is displaced (“slips”) along the growth plate.
+Slipped upper femoral epiphysis (SUFE), also known as slipped capital femoral epiphysis (SCFE), involves the femoral neck displacing anteriorly and externally rotating along the growth plate relative to the femoral head.
+The femoral head remains in the acetabulum (hip socket), while the rest of the femur shifts along the growth plate.

 Presentation